-This method of improving wood has been proven to deliver such superior performance that it has long been used as the “gold standard” against which other methods are measured.
+This method of improving wood has been proven to deliver such superior performance that it has long been used as the “gold standard”.
 Tricoya® combines this science with years of proprietary research and investment.

-The physical properties of any material are determined by its chemical structure.
-Wood contains an abundance of chemical groups called “free hydroxyls” (represented as OH in the chemical formula opposite).
-Free hydroxyl groups absorb and release water according to changes in the climatic conditions (moisture content) to which the wood is exposed.
-This is the main reason why wood swells and shrinks.
-It is also believed that the digestion of wood by enzymes initiates at the free hydroxyl sites – which is one of the principal reasons that wood is prone to decay.
+Tricoya® was developed by challenging the most fundamental reason for wood swelling – water absorption onto hygroscopic wood fibres due to the presence of free hydroxyl groups (chemical formula: -OH).
+Free hydroxyl groups absorb and release water according to changes in the climatic conditions to which the wood is exposed, causing it to swell and shrink.
+It is also believed that the digestion of wood by enzymes initiates at the free hydroxyl sites, one of the principal reasons that wood is prone to decay.

 LEARN MORE ABOUT PERFORMANCE

 Acetyl groups are already naturally present in all wood species as well as in humans and other mammals.
-This means that the manufacturing process adds nothing to the wood that does not already naturally occur within it, resulting in an end product that does not add toxins to the environment.
+This means that the manufacturing process adds nothing to the wood that does not already naturally occur within it, resulting in an end product that adds no toxins to the environment.